gchq/gaffer-experimental/gaffer-controller/README.md

 =======================

 The Gaffer Controller watches for changes in Gaffer resources and deploys them using the Gaffer Helm chart.
+It uses two docker images, one for the controller and one for a worker which carries out helm commands.

 ## Deployment Prerequisites
 * A kubernetes cluster